 Fota Co Cork

 A sister property to The Kingsley Hotel in Cork city, this beautifully located resort is deservedly one of Ireland’s most desirable destinations.
 Luxurious accommodation includes a high proportion of suites, many enjoying panoramic views over woodlands or golf course.
-The three championship golf courses and Fota Spa are big attractions among the resort’s many activities and families are well catered for, with a dedicated kids programme in school holidays - and Fota Wildlife Park and other attractions nearby.
-Serving local food has always been a focus here, and the excellent offering is wide ranging.
-Numerous special offers include B&B from about €230per room, leaving you free to choose from a number of great dining options from casual dining in the Amber Lounge (with dining terrace) to The Cove Fine Dining Experience (tasting menu from €75, matching wines €55).
-As well as having so much to offer on site, Fota Island Resort is very well placed for great days out – including an outing to the newly re-opened Mount Congreve Estate Gardens, just a scenic run along the N25.
+The three championship golf courses and Fota Spa are big attractions among the resort’s many activities and families are well catered for, with a dedicated kids programme in school holidays - and Fota House and Wildlife Park among other attractions nearby.
+Serving local food has always been a focus here (the suplier list is available on the booking page), and the excellent offering is wide ranging.
+As well as specials for St Patrick’s, Mother’s Day & Easter, numerous special offers include good midweek B&B rates, leaving you free to choose from a number of great dining options from casual dining in the Amber Lounge (with dining terrace) to The Cove Fine Dining Experience Culinary Odyssey (tasting menu).
+As well as having so much to offer on site, Fota Island Resort is very well placed for great days out – including an outing to the recently restoredd Mount Congreve Estate & Gardens, just a scenic run along the N25.

 Carton House